bixbydevelopers/capsule-sample-shirt/README.md

 buy a Polo Shirt, Oxford Dress Shirt and V-Neck Tee
 ```

-Note that in above example the only way to distinguish `Polo Shirt` and `Oxford Dress Shirt` is to use vocabulary as
+Note that in the above example ,the only way to distinguish `Polo Shirt` and `Oxford Dress Shirt` is to use vocabulary as
 there is no conjunction word (e.g. `and`) separating them and you cannot rely on punctuations such as a comma to
 separate the list of items as Bixby ignores punctuations.